-NEW PLAN CLARIFIES ROLES OF MULTIPLE CITY AGENCIES, ENSURING A COORDINATED APPROACH
+NEW PLAN CLARIFIES ROLES OF

+MULTIPLE CITY AGENCIES.
+ENSURING A COORDINATED APPROACH

-► Transportation Demand Management encompasses a set of low-cost, tools and near-term strategies that encourage the use of sustainable transportation options such as walking, cycling, and taking transit, while improving the efficiency of the transportation system and reducing crowding on transit.
-In 2017, San Francisco agencies adopted the Transportation Demand Management Plan, which clarifies the roles of the multiple City agencies that conduct transportation demand management work, including the Transportation Authority, the SFMTA, SF Environment, and the Planning Department.
+▶ Transportation Demand Management encompasses a set of low-cost tools and nearterm strategies that encourage the use of sustainable transportation options such as walking, cycling, and taking transit, while improving the efficiency of the transportation system.

+portation Authority, the SFMTA, SF Environment, and the Planning Department.
 The plan helps to ensure a coordinated and comprehensive approach to transportation demand management.

-The Transportation Authority's portfolio of transportation demand management efforts includes projects such as BART Perks, Bayview Moves Pilot, Late Night Mobility Study, Lombard Crooked Street Study, and Treasure Island Mobility Management.
+The Transportation Authority's portfolio of transportation demand management efforts includes projects such as the Freeway Corridor Management study, BART Perks, Bayview Moves Pilot, Late Night Mobility Study, Lombard Crooked Street Study, and Treasure Island Mobility Management.
 Many of these are described earlier in the Plan section.

-The Transportation Authority funded several transportation

-demand management efforts in 2017.
+The Transportation Authority funded several transportation demand management efforts in 2017.
 The SFMTA continued the New Resident Transportation Outreach project to establish an outreach and education program for residents who are new to San Francisco's transportation system to encourage them to take trips by sustainable modes including transit, walking, and cycling.
 SF Environment also provided another year of the Emergency Ride Home Program, which provides a free ride home in cases of emergency for employees who use sustainable travel options to get to work.
 Both of these projects are funded by the Transportation Authority through the Transportation Fund for Clean Air.
 In addition, the Planning Department completed the Balboa Area Transportation Demand Management project, which was funded by the Neighborhood Transportation Improvement Program and is further described in the Fund section of this report.